Key Highlights

 Automate Repetitive Tasks

-Enhancing efficiency and minimizing human error in repetitive tasks is key.
+Enhancing efficiency and minimizing human error in repetitive tasks should be a priority.
 Automating testing, builds, and deployments accelerate operations and support more agile development cycles.

 Monitor and Maintain Systems Regularly